code-and-effect/effective_assets/README.md

 Attach one or more assets to any model with validations.

-Includes an upload direct to Amazon S3 implementation based on s3_swf_upload and image processing in the background with CarrierWave and DelayedJob
+Includes an upload direct to Amazon S3 implementation based on jQuery-File-Upload and image processing in the background with CarrierWave and DelayedJob

-Formtastic input for displaying, organizing, and uploading assets direct to s3.
+Both Formtastic and SimpleForm inputs for displaying, organizing, and uploading assets direct to s3.

 Includes (optional but recommended) integration with ActiveAdmin